 Marketing and sales costs represent an important percentage of total administrative costs.
-Valdés-Prieto (1994b), for example, has estimated that in 1991 marketing and sales costs exceeded one third of total costs.
-Margozzini (1995), on the other hand, has calculated that sales costs averaged 20 percent of total costs, with marketing costs representing an additional 3 percent.
-Moreover, there is evidence that in the last few years these costs have increased significantly.
-The total sales force for the system, for example, has increased from 3,500 in 1990 to almost 15,000 in early 1995.
-All in all, sales costs as percentage of total costs, have more than doubled between 1988 and 1995.
+Valdés-Prieto (1994), for example, has estimated that, in 1991, marketing and sales costs exceeded one-third of total costs.
+Margozzini Cahis (1995), on the other hand, has calculated that sales costs averaged 20 percent of total costs, with marketing costs representing an additional 3 percent.
+Moreover, there is evidence that, in the last few years, these costs have increased significantly.
+The total sales force for the system, for example, has increased from thirty-five hundred in 1990 to almost fifteen thousand in early 1995.
+All in all, sales costs as a percentage of total costs have more than doubled between 1988 and 1995.

-Some critics of the Chilean reform have argued that limiting the frequency with which participants can switch funds provides an efficient way of reducing administrative costs, and thus increasing the net return that accrues to contributors.
-However, since the costs of opening a new account represents a high percentage of the cost of transferring funds, a more effective solution -- and one that would maintain individual's choice -- would be to allow ALPS to manage more than one retirement fund.
-In this way individuals could transfer their retirement savings to different funds, within the same AFP, at a reduced cost.
-Moreover, the elimination -- or, at least, modification -- of the minimum return requirement would increase the degree of competition among ALPS, and would allow individuals with different attitudes towards risk to choose the type of fund that better suits their preferences.
+Some critics of the Chilean reform have argued that limiting the frequency with which participants can switch funds provides an efficient way of reducing administrative costs and thus increasing the net return that accrues to contributors.
+However, since the cost of opening a new account represents a high percentage of the cost of transferring funds, a more effective solution-and one that would maintain individual's choice-would be to allow AFPs to manage more than one retirement fund.
+In this way, individuals could transfer their retirement savings to different funds, within the same AFP, at a reduced cost.
+Moreover, the elimination-or, at least, modification-of the minimum return requirement would increase the degree of competition among AFPs and would allow individuals with different attitudes towards risk to choose the type of fund that better suits their preferences.